World Languages, Literatures, and Cultures

 In the Department of World Languages, Literatures, and Cultures, we celebrate diversity in its many forms, and we strive to promote inclusivity in our offices and classrooms.
 We honor the individual and cultural identities of our students, faculty, and staff.
 All are welcome regardless of national origin, native language, immigration status, race, ethnicity, religion, gender, sexuality, and ability.
 We seek to accommodate many learning styles and to empower all language learners as they explore multicultural and diverse perspectives in our courses.

 Many languages involve parts of speech that are marked by binary gender.
-Thankfully, languages evolve and expand as speakers strive to articulate the rich variety of human experience.
-This process takes time and requires that communities of speakers engage in creative linguistic solutions.
+Fortunately, languages evolve and expand as language users strive to articulate the rich variety of human experience.
+This process takes time and requires that communities engage in creative linguistic solutions.
 We encourage our non-binary students to speak with their professors about strategies for using the target language to affirm and reflect their identities.
-(Adopted November 2017)
+(Updated April 2021)